sam-packer/Portfolio/src/content/blog/why-having-fewer-problems-isnt-always-a-good-thing.md

 relationships, or your personal life.
 Problems should be seen as opportunities to grow and improve.
 When you embrace problems, you’re not just solving them; you’re building resilience, trust, and creativity.

-So, next time you’re tempted to celebrate having “no problems,” pause and ask yourself: am I really seeing the full picture?
+So, next time you’re tempted to celebrate having “no problems” pause and ask yourself: am I really seeing the full picture?
 And remember, the goal isn’t to avoid problems.
 It’s to handle them well when they come up.
 Because at the end of the day, it’s not about how many problems you have.
 It’s about how you face them, learn from them, and grow because of them.